 Witchcraft is front and center in The Love Witch, but becomes intertwined with Elaine’s perceptions of love and sex.
 Elaine claims that the day Jerry left her was the day that she died, but she was reborn as a witch and came to accept her true power, dabbling in spells, hexes and potions.
 One of the most striking symbols is the recurrence of the tarot card three of swords, often depicted as three swords piercing a heart.
 This card, of the Minor Arcana, acts as an omen of heartbreak and emotional turmoil.
 The three of swords first makes an appearance at the beginning of the movie and sets the tone for the rest of the film.

-Although she’s encouraged by members of her coven, particularly her good friend Barbara and Gahan (the leader of the coven whom Elaine clearly detests), she is warned that love magick is serious and shouldn’t be taken lightly.
+Although she’s encouraged by members of her coven, particularly her good friend Barbara (Jennifer Ingrum) and Gahan (Jared Sanford), the leader of the coven whom Elaine clearly detests, she is warned that love magick is serious and shouldn’t be taken lightly.
 Despite these warnings, Elaine is ruthless in her quest for love, tricking her victims into drinking love potions and using sex magick on them to manipulate their emotions.
 Of course, the effects are always adverse.
-Her first victim Wayne, a literature professor who reminds her of her ex-husband Jerry, becomes clingy and emotional, earning disgust and apathy from Elaine in response.
+Her first victim Wayne (Jeffrey Vincent Parise), a literature professor who reminds her of her ex-husband Jerry, becomes clingy and emotional, earning disgust and apathy from Elaine in response.
 The three of swords appears in Elaine’s reading at Wayne’s vacation home, and shortly after he dies of heart failure because he’s too emotionally stunted to handle his “love” for her.

 Trish discovers that Elaine was Richard’s mistress, and, after angrily attacking her in Elaine’s apartment, goes to the police with items from Elaine’s altar as evidence.
 Griff sees Elaine’s true character, and in a confrontation at a burlesque club that Elaine and her coven members frequent, Griff expresses disgust over Elaine’s actions, telling her that she’s selfish and no man will ever love her as much as she desires from him.
 Unable to handle this criticism, Elaine deflects, telling Griff that he doesn’t understand love and that she wouldn’t have to use sex magick and love potions if men would love women for themselves instead of putting conditions on their affections.